pranshu1411/TeleShell/README.md

 * **Wake-up Banner** – A welcoming interactive screen generated with `figlet` and `chalk`.
 * **Multi-Mode Entry** – `teleshell wakeup` starts the interactive session where you can choose between **CLI** and **Telegram** modes.
 * **CLI Sub-Modes**:
-  * **Agent Mode**: A terminal agent that stages file modifications, reads context, and queues shell commands via a Virtual Filesystem overlay.
-Includes a strict safety approval flow before any operations are applied to disk, and integrates with local `.claude` and `.cursor` skills.
+  * **Agent Mode**: A highly autonomous terminal agent that can read/edit files using precise line-based boundaries, search code via AST semantic search, run background processes, scrape the web using Firecrawl, and analyze Git context.
+All mutations are strictly staged in a Virtual Filesystem and require your approval before executing.
-  * **Planner Mode**: Plan tasks and orchestrate more complex workflows.
+  * **Planner Mode**: Plan tasks and orchestrate more complex workflows using web search and deep research.
-  * **Ask Mode**: Ask general questions to the AI assistant.
+  * **Ask Mode**: Direct Q&A with the LLM.
 * **Telegram Mode**: Run TeleShell as a Telegram bot using `telegraf`, allowing you to control and interact with the AI assistant remotely.
 * **Modular Architecture** – Organized folders for `ai`, `modes` (like `agent`, `ask`, `plan`, `telegram`), and `tui`.
 New modes can be added with minimal friction.